How to install a silo?Danny Plugge

 Step by step explanation on how to build a silo

-Many horticultural companies use silos.
+Many horticultural companies use silos or water tanks.
 To prevent cracking, skewing, rust and leakage, it is important that you build the water tank in the right way.

 - Determine the center point of the silo.
 Choose a flat surface.